simonedelpopolo/koorie/README.md

 Small guide step by step:

 - Server from scratch.
-  - server without using `npx koorie-shell init` command.
+  - server without using ~~npx koorie-shell init~~ command.
   - add the middleware handler.
   - add one route named index that serve the http://localhost:3001
+  - add a GET request handler
   - adding a `public` directory
   - add a static file to be read and send back.
   - make a request and get the response.
+  - using `npx koorie-shell set --hot=false --socket-path=/tmp/koorie.sock` to check the socket functionality

 #### Route - `index`